Procras/notes/lib/Glossary/README.md

 * ### Spyies
 They are like test doubles with a tape recorder turned on.
 They keep track for the messages that are received so that you can look back at the messages after the fact, in your expectations.

+* ### Stub
-* __Stub:__ An instruction to an object to return a specific response to a method call.
+An instruction to an object to return a specific response to a method call.

 ```ruby
 allow(car).to receive(brake).and_return('Slowing down')